Frequently Asked Questions

 Personally identifiable information could be uploaded into the system if a FastQ file contains human reads or if a subject name is included in the file name for example.
 If data does not contain human reads, then the web portal upload can directly process samples without concern.
 However, we also have a command line tool which can be used to remove human reads and submit the sample data for processing.

-There are multiple ways to upload data into EIT Pathogena.
+There are multiple ways to upload data into the platform.
 This enables you to have full control over PII.
 If your sample data contains genomic PII, you can use our command line tool for human read removal prior to upload.

 Alternatively, you can drop and drag files directly into the portal.
 Once uploaded, they will immediately have human reads removed, and the original files will be deleted.